peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Regardless of performance issues, a key use for `ThreadSafeFlag` is where a hardware device requires the use of an ISR for a μs level response.
-Having serviced the device, the ISR flags an asynchronous routine, say to process received data.
+Having serviced the device, the ISR flags an asynchronous routine, typically processing received data.

 The fact that only one task may wait on a `ThreadSafeFlag` may be addressed by having the task that waits on the `ThreadSafeFlag` set an `Event`.
 Multiple